Table of Contents

 The ingredients in Redee Patch are all natural and they also use adhesive which is not made from latex therefore you’re unlikely to experience side effects.

 That being said, everyone is different and some people will still experience local skin reactions to the adhesive substance used stick Redee to your skin as well as some of the ingredients in the patch.

 Therefore it’s always important to read the label carefully and discuss with your doctor if you’re not sure.

 So that’s all for our Redee Patch review.

-Redee is probably one of the best-known asian flush patches on the market.
-It would have been good to see the dosing of the ingredients.
+Redee is probably one of the best-known Asian flush patches on the market.

-Generally speaking, all supplements for asian flush are likely to have only limited benefit.
-That’s because it’s caused by a genetic mutation in the enzyme that breaks down alcohol.
+Generally speaking, all supplements for Asian flush are not miracle cures and any benefit seen will be limited.
+That’s because Asian flush is caused by a genetic mutation in the enzyme that breaks down alcohol.